Germany: Will foreigners' private data be unprotected? | DW | 25.06.2021

 "I also assume that the secret services of the persecuting states have employees in the German authorities," Weichert said.
 With the AZR, "data from people who are politically persecuted would now be delivered to them on a silver platter."
 There is hardly any control by the authorities over who sees the data.

 This is shown by the experiences of Amin L. (whose full name is known to DW but being protected here).
-He came to Germany as an asylum seeker.
-In his home country, he is allegedly on a death list.
+He came to Germany as an asylum-seeker.
+In his home country, he said, he is on a death list.

-Amin learned German, made rapid progress, and began training as a nurse.
+Amin learned German, made rapid progress and began training as a geriatric nurse.
 This gave him good prospects for a residence permit.
 He duly wrote in a Facebook group about his experience of the Skilled Worker Immigration Act as a way to come to Germany legally.

 "I was shocked," he said. "that something like this could happen in Germany.
 I no longer felt safe, I got out of my apartment and seriously considered leaving the country."
 Despite filing charges against the sender of the messages, the prosecutor's office investigated for only a short time and then dropped the case.

 The government's draft has also met with opposition from politicians.
-Luise Amtsberg, a spokeswoman on refugee policy for the Green Party, told DW: "We are responsible for the people who have sought protection in Germany.
+Luise Amtsberg, a spokeswoman on refugee policy for the Greens, told DW: "We are responsible for the people who have sought protection in Germany.
 Now we are exposing them to danger."
-In addition, she says, the massive encroachment on the informational self-determination of foreigners is not justified.
+In addition, she said, the massive encroachment on the informational self-determination of foreigners is not justified.

 This article was translated from German.